 First, you should never dismiss the matter.
 As unpleasant as it seems, it is necessary to stay on top of the issue.
 Ignoring the problem will never make it go away.
 You should keep in mind that banks typically don't want to take your Piedmont home.
 They aren't in the real estate business, and expect to make money through interest on the loan, not by selling your house.
 If you are up-front with them early on, they will probably make a reasonable effort to accommodate your financial system if it will prevent you from defaulting.

 If you can't work things out with your lender, there are other avenues.
 You can try a "short sale," which is when you sell your house for whatever amount you can get for it, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank still receives those proceeds, but the remainder of the loan will be forgiven.
 A "short refinance" may also be an option in some cases.
 This allows you to have some part of the debt forgiven, while refinancing the rest.

 How Can A Piedmont, Alabama Attorney Help?

-If you are facing foreclosure, a good Piedmont, Alabama real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Piedmont, Alabama real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.